Is the Samsung Galaxy Z Fold 7 waterproof?

 Getting a higher IP rating continues to be a huge challenge with foldables

 An IP48 rating ensures the device can survive ingress of solid particles larger than 1mm, which technically isn't dust.
-For that, we need an IP58 or IP68 rating, which is the gold standard.
-Going by the current leaks and rumors surrounding the Galaxy Z Fold 7, all we know is that it's expected to have "improved dust and water resistance."
-This technically means we should be expecting a higher IP rating, at least for the dust part of it.
+To be able to withstand smaller dust particles, we need an IP58 or IP68 rating, which is the gold standard.

+There's a reason for that.
 Sealing off a foldable from water and dust is immensely challenging since there's a massive hinge to contend with, which contains multiple moving parts and intricate mechanisms.
 Finding a way to block dust from entering the small gaps can be very tricky.
-We have no doubt Samsung has been working on a way to make its foldables properly IP68-rated one day, but whether that'll happen with the Z Fold 7 remains to be seen.
+We have no doubt Samsung has been working on ways to make its foldables properly IP68-rated one day.
+When that will happen, however, remains to be seen.
+It won't be with this device.

 Roydon has been writing about personal technology for 10+ years, and has covered everything from news, reviews, features, to on-ground coverage of big trade shows like CES.
 He's passionate about mobile technology and computing, dabbles with photography, and is still struggling to work his way through his Steam and PS4 game library.